jokergoo/circlize_book/book/12-nested-zooming.md

 ```

 Following variables are used for downstream visualization. `sector` contains sector names
-and coordinate at the x direction:
+and coordinates at the x direction:

 ```r